"One good song with a message can bring a point more deeply

 - Phil Ochs

 Music is the voice of the human spirit.
-It can go beyond language, beyond age or race or gender or nationality, beyond religious or political differences... straight to the heart and mind of all people.
+It can go beyond language, beyond age or race or gender or nationality, beyond religious or political differences... straight to the heart, body, and soul of all people.

-Music is a powerful tool for reaching people and building connections.
-The internet is another powerful tool for reaching people and building connections.
-By combining the two, we are able to spread songs that inspire peace around the world.
+Music is a powerful tool for reaching people, building connections and understanding, and raising consciousness.
+The internet is another powerful tool.
+By combining the two, we are able to spread songs that inspire peace around the world and beyond.

 In 2003, we released the How Weird Street Faire CD Vol. 1 with songs by artists who had played at the faire.
 There are ten timeless tracks by very talented musicians.
 The idea was to showcase songs that inspire peace.
 The album, like the faire, transcends boundaries by combining different genres.
 The album features songs from Irina Mikhailova, Adam Ohana & Eve, Shakatura, Quasar, Penta, Ocelot, Biodegradable, Kode IV, Waterjuice, and Bassnectar.
 These songs are now available as free downloads in high quality MP3 format.
 The album was mastered and released by Ceiba Records.